microsoft/vscode-docs/docs/remote/vscode-server.md

 ## Architecture

-Our long term goal has been to provide a unified VS Code experience no matter how you use the editor, whether it's local or remote, in the desktop or in the browser.
+We want to provide a unified VS Code experience no matter how you use the editor, whether it's local or remote, in the desktop or in the browser.

-The VS Code Server is built in to the existing [`code` CLI](/docs/editor/command-line.md#launching-from-command-line).
+Access to the VS Code Server is built in to the existing [`code` CLI](/docs/editor/command-line.md#launching-from-command-line).

 The CLI establishes a tunnel between a VS Code client and your remote machine.
 Tunneling, also known as port forwarding, securely transmits data from one network to another.